ye-geeee/designing-data-intensive-applications/part2_distributed_data/07_transactions.md

 ### The Meaning of ACID

+ACID, stands for _Atomicity, Consistency, Isolation, and Durability_.
+It was coined in 1983 by Theo Harder and Andreas Reuter to establish precise teminology for fault-tolerance mechanisms in databases.
+However, in practice, one database's implementation of ACID does not equal another's implementation.
+There is a lot of ambiguity around the meaning of _isolation_.

 #### Atomicity

+In general, _atomic_ refers to something that cannot be broken down into smaller parts.
+ACID atomicity describes what happens if a client wants to make several writes, but a fault occurs after some of the writes have been processed.
+If the writes are grouped together into an atomic transaction, and the transaction cannot be completed(_committed_) due to a fault, than the transaction is _aborted_ and database must discard or undo any writes it has made.

+Atomicity simplifies this problem: if a transaction was aborted, the application can be sure that it didn't change anything, so it can safely be retired.

 #### Consistency

+In the context of ACID, _consistency_ refers to an application-specific notion of the database being in a "good state.".
+Therefore, you have certain statements about your data(_invariants_) that must always be true.

+However, this idea of consistency depends on the application's notions of invariants, and it's the application's responsibility to define its transactions correctly so that they preserve consistency.

+Atomicity, isolation, and durability are properties of the database, whereas consistency (in the ACID sense) is a property of the application.

 #### Isolation

+Most databases are accessed by several clients at the same time.
+If they are accessing the same database records, you can run into concurrency problems (race conditions).

+_Isolation_ is the sense of ACID means that concurrently executing transactions are isolated from each other: they cannot step on each other's toes.
+The classic database textbooks formalize isolation as _serializability_:
+each transaction can pretend that it is the only transaction running on the entire database.

+However, in practice, serializable isolation is rarely used, because it carries a performance penalty.
+Some popular databases, such as Oracle 11g, don't even implement it.
+There is an isolation level called "serializable", which actually implements something called _snapshot isolation_.

 #### Durability

+_Durability_ is the promise that once a transaction has committed successfully, any data it has written will not be forgotten, even if there is a hardware fault, or the database crashes.

+In a single-node database, durability means that the data has been written to nonvolatile storage.
+In a replicated database, durability many mean that data has been successfully copied to some number of nodes.
+In order to provide a durability guarantee, a database must wait until these writes or replications are complete before reporting a transaction as successfully committed.

 ### Single Object and Multi Object Operations